CERES

 Stress Scoring

 Per-Admin1 composite stress scores are computed as a weighted sum across six sub-scores: drought stress, vegetation anomaly, conflict intensity, food access, IPC phase, and market price deviation.
-Weights are learned from the retrospective validation set (2022–2025).
+Weights are set as expert-informed priors, initialised against 87 IPC transition records (2011–2023), and will be updated via MLE as the prospective verification archive accumulates.

 3